ibio/svg-optimizer/README.md

 $ npm run svg-optimizer file=./example.svg
 ```

 `root` means the root folder you want to pass.
 It will automatically traverse all its sub-folders and find out all `svg` files, making them have DIFFERENT IDs with each other (as long as they have different filenames).
+It also support pause / resume (just simply press `ctrl + C`)!
+In case you want to stop for some reason during the optimization.

 `file` means the specific svg file you want to pass.
 It will only shuffle IDs within this file.